wjcarpenter/gvoice-sms-takeout-xml/test_data/TEST_DATA.md

 You don't need to add any of these to `contacts.json` (in this directory, one level above `Takeouts/`) unless instructed to do so by the script.
+If you are so inclined,
+you can copy `contacts.json-EXAMPLE` to `contacts.json` to save yourself a little bit of typing.
 Some of the contacts have multiple phone numbers, which happens for legitimate reasons in real data.